Bijal1121/Vision-Transformer-Implementation/README.md

 └── README.md
 ---

+---

 # 1️⃣ Vision Transformer from Scratch (MNIST)

 **File:** `ViT_Implementation.ipynb`

 ## Overview

-This notebook implements the Vision Transformer architecture from first principles using PyTorch.
+This notebook implements the Vision Transformer architecture from first principles using PyTorch, without relying on pretrained transformer layers.
-No pretrained transformer layers are used.

 The model is trained on the **MNIST dataset** for handwritten digit classification.

 ---

-## Architecture Components Implemented
+## Architecture Components

 ### Patch Embedding
 - Image divided into fixed-size patches
-- Each patch flattened and projected to embedding dimension
+- Each patch flattened and projected into embedding space
-- Converts image into a sequence of tokens
+- Converts the image into a sequence of tokens

 ### Learnable Class Token
 - `[CLS]` token prepended to the patch sequence
 - Used for final classification

 ### Positional Embeddings
-- Learnable positional encodings added
+- Learnable positional encodings
-- Preserves spatial information
+- Preserve spatial information

 ### Multi-Head Self-Attention
 - Query, Key, Value projections